tradingstrategy-ai/docs/source/glossary.rst

     Algorithmic trading

         Algorithmic trading is a method of executing orders using automated pre-programmed trading instructions accounting for variables such as time, price, and volume.

         It involves making trading decisions based on pre-set rules that are programmed into a computer. :term:`Python` is often used for algorithmic trading due to its ability to handle complex calculations and its flexibility.
 Algorithmic trading strategies can be used to find potential trades and optimise the timing of trades.

-    Trading strategy

-        A trading strategy is a fixed plan that is designed to achieve a profitable return by going long or short in markets.
-It involves analysis to identify specific market conditions and price levels.
-There are many different types of trading strategies, such as trend following, scalping, and arbitrage.

-        See also :term:`algorithmic trading` and :term:`alpha generation platform`.
+        See also

+        - :term:`Trading strategy`

+        - :term:`Automated trading strategy`

     Automated trading strategy

-        Automated trading strategies are computer programs that follow a defined set of instructions to execute trade orders..
-Common automated trading strategies include moving average cross strategies, which buy when the stock price rises above the moving average and sell when it falls below[, and trend-following strategies, which follow the mainstream trends and momentum in the market.
+        Automated trading strategies are computer programs that follow a defined set of instructions to execute trade orders.

+        Common automated trading strategies include moving average cross strategies, which buy when the stock price rises above the moving average and sell when it falls below, and trend-following strategies, which follow the mainstream trends and momentum in the market.

+        See also

+        - :term:`Trading strategy`

+        - :term:`Algorithmic trading`

-        See also :term:`trading strategy`,:term:`algorithmic trading` and :term:`alpha generation platform`..
+        - :term:`alpha generation platform`

     Trading algorithm